 At the very least, you should ideally have enough set aside to get your vehicle towed to a mechanic and perhaps a cheap hotel for a few days if something needs to be replaced.

 This is another area where vehicle selection comes into play.
 Inexpensive vehicles also tend to be less expensive to repair.
-The motor on a Mercedes Sprinter van can cost as much as $15,000 to replace, for example.
-See our post on types of van to live in for more info.
+The motor on a Mercedes Sprinter can cost as much as $15,000 to replace, for example.
+See our post on types of vehicles to live in for more info.

 - Use free campsites.
 This can’t be overstated; the easiest way to save money on the road is to go camping for free.
 If you’re unsure of where to find free campsites, read this article.